skissler/CBQ2023/README.md

 Webpage: [https://github.com/skissler/CBQ2023](https://github.com/skissler/CBQ2023)

 ### Description
 *Calculating Biological Quantities* is an interdisciplinary course that brings together mathematics, coding, modeling, and biology.
 It is part of CU Boulder's *Computational Biology* minor.
-Our **learning goals** in this course include
+Our **learning goals** in this course include:

-* mastering practical mathematical techniques for representing and analyzing biological quantities of different kinds
+* Mastering practical mathematical techniques for representing and analyzing biological quantities of different kinds
-* developing mathematical intuition about common biological calculations and concepts
+* Developing mathematical intuition about common biological calculations and concepts
-* learning to model biologically related feedback processes, and solve or analyze their corresponding differential or difference equations
+* Learning to model biologically related feedback processes, and solve or analyze their corresponding differential or difference equations
-* adapting and combining methods to solve biological problems
+* Adapting and combining methods to solve biological problems
-* gaining confidence in decoding mathematical models and language, including the ideas and vocabulary of differential equations and linear algebra
+* Gaining confidence in decoding mathematical models and language, including the ideas and vocabulary of differential equations and linear algebra

 ### Prerequisites
 MATH 1300 or APPM 1350 (Calc I).
 This course has its roots in biology, math, and computer science, and while knowledge of all three is great, the whole point of the class is to develop strengths in the interdisciplinary space *between* these three fields.
 If you are enrolled in the course and feel that one area or another is a problem, let's talk about it.